What are Mac system preferences files, and how do I fix them?

-What are system preference files on Mac OS X?
+What are system preference files on Mac?

 Your Mac's system preference files are files that store the rules (or parameters) that tell your apps how they should work.
-And you can find these preference files within each applications' contents.
+And you can find these preference files within each application's contents.

 And what about broken preferences?

-Well, with time, these preference files can be corrupted (or broken) due to things like: an app crash, a sudden blackout, or even hard drive corruption.
+Well, with time, these preference files can be corrupted (or broken) due to things like an app crash, a sudden blackout, or even hard drive corruption.

-Now, to fix them, we must delete them — Clean up these Mac preference files makes the app create a new, default preference file.
-This can help your app(s) operate correctly again.
-So, today, we'll go over two ways on how to remove system preference files: the easy way (with a utility), and the hard way (manually).
+Now, to fix them, we need to clean up these Mac preference files.
+The app will then create a new default preference file.
+This can help your apps operate correctly again.
+So, today, we'll go over how to remove system preference files in two different ways: the easy way (with a Mac cleaner) and the more difficult way (manually).

 - Click Scan.